 Located 150km east of the main curve of the Caribbean Islands, Barbados is where many of us get the first taste of the wonderful Caribbean islands.
-And for good reason with temperatures that remain around 28 degrees Celsius, wonderful white sandy beaches, incredibly friendly people, an incredible selection of luxury villa rentals and then of course there is the Rum!
+And for good reason with temperatures that remain around 28 degrees Celsius, wonderful white sandy beaches, incredibly friendly people, an incredible selection of Barbados villas for rent and then of course there is the Rum!

 The chances are that your introduction to rum in Barbados will be when you first arrive at your villa and you are greeted at the door by your beaming warm and friendly House keeper with a tray full of colourful cocktails that initially look pretty innocent but will definitely get you straight into the holiday mood!!
 Check out the recipe of one of our favourite and most popular housekeepers – Ollie from 1 Smuggler’s Cove located on the beautiful beach at Paynes Bay in Barbados.